-- 2. Plug the other end of the cable into the video device, as instructed in the documentation included with the device. - 3.
-Press fn+f4 to switch the image between display devices connected to the computer.
+- 2. Connect the other end of the cable to the video device, according to the manufacturer's instructions included with the device. - 3.
+Press fn+f4 to switch the image among display devices connected to the computer.

-If the S-Video-out jack on the computer is not accessible because the computer is docked into an optional docking device (select models only), connect the S-Video cable to the S-Video-out jack on the docking device.
+If the S-Video-out jack on the computer is not accessible because the computer is docked in an optional docking device, connect the S-Video cable to the S-Video-out jack on the docking device.